 The forests have been affected from human impact in the past, in form of timber extraction, gold mining, encroachment, and poaching.
 Much has been done in past years to improve protection and management, with the creation of national parks and considerable support from international conservation organizations.
 However, the small size of the remaining forests, coupled with the intense pressure from the surrounding population, still presents considerable challenges to the park managers.
 Continued immediate threats to the forests and their wildlife include illegal use of forest resources (poaching, firewood collection etc.), encroachment and demand for land, human-induced fires, invasive exotic species and human-wildlife disease transmission.

 More so, past hunting and logging has got an impact on the forest with reduced canopy cover and few large herbivores left.
-These threats raise questions about the ability of these islands of the forests to survive and regenerate in the long term, and emphasise the importance of close monitoring of the forests and the wildlife populations which they support.
+These threats raise questions about the ability of these islands of the forests to survive and regenerate in the long term, and emphasize the importance of close monitoring of the forests and the wildlife populations which they support.

 The Virunga gorilla population has been the subject of much research and several censuses over the last 30 years.
 Most recent census has found out that the population is increasing, despite over a decade of insecurity in the area.
 The Bwindi population is less well known.
-The intensive ecological and behavioural research has only been carried out over the last few years.
+The intensive ecological and behavioral research has only been carried out over the last few years.
 The early surveys estimated the population at less than 200 but these were not based on complete counts and could be underestimates.
 All the groups were monitored over 7 years to 1993 during which time the population remained stable at around 300 individuals.
 The only full census of the population using the complete count sweep method developed within the Virungas was carried out in 1997.

 This census established a total population of 300 gorillas and concluded that the population size was stable.
 The gorilla censuses should be carried out every five years under normal circumstances.
 The main aim of this census carried out in 2002 was to assess changes in the population since 1997 so that to increase our understanding of gorilla population dynamics in Bwindi, levels of human disturbance and their effects on the gorillas and the effectiveness of conservation efforts.